Pineapplee01/Malicious-User-Detection-Method-Based-on-the-Fusion-of-Large-and-Small-Models/README.md

 ## ✨ Acknowledgements

-This repository is an extension of SeGA, integrating LLMs to support richer user representations in complex social networks.
-Thanks to the open-source efforts of the SeGA and Hugging Face teams.
+This repository is an extension of SeGA with the method of What does the Bot Say, integrating LLMs to support richer user representations in complex social networks.
+Thanks to the open-source efforts of the SeGA, Botsay and Hugging Face teams.

 ---